 Ride a Bike Along the Levee

 If you’ve got a friend with a bike or your hotel has loaners, you can ride from Audubon Park for up to 27 miles heading north on the Mississippi River Trail.
 Much of the time you’ll be riding on top the actual levees that keep the Mississippi River from flooding the city.
 For something shorter, there’s a two-mile path in Audubon Park and a four-mile one in City Park.
 New Orleans has been late to jump on the public bike share trend, but a pilot went well and a full program should be in place by the time you read this, with stations around the city.

 Go Sightseeing and Give Your Shoes a Workout

 New Orleans is a great walking city and what you’ll see is unlike what’s on display in most other cities when you go sightseeing.
 You can walk along the Mississippi River Delta and see the ships going by, then stroll through the French Quarter after getting a free history lesson from the National Park Service at the French Quarter Visitors Center, located at Jean Lafitte Park.
 Check their calendar for free talks, films, and events.

 The New Orleans Streetcar Rides

-This isn’t free, but riding the historic streetcars of New Orleans is one of the best values in the city for soaking up the scenery.
+This isn’t free, but riding the historic New Orleans trolley cars is one of the best values in the city for soaking up the scenery.
 You can ride from Canal Street nine stops on the St. Charles line to S. Carrollton and S. Claiborne for just $1.25.
 The Canal Street line goes to City Park.
 The best value is an all-day pass for $3 though, which will allow you to hop off and go sightseeing around the Garden District and the park district both.

 This being America’s best-known party city, there’s usually some kind of festival or parade going on as well.
 Check the calendar of events at the New Orleans Tourism site for the dates you’ll be there.